awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/applications-lifecycle.md

 By default, Elastic Beanstalk leaves the application version's [source bundle](applications-sourcebundle.md) in Amazon S3 to prevent loss of data\.
 You can delete the source bundle to save space\.

 You can set the lifecycle settings through the Elastic Beanstalk CLI and APIs\.
-See [`eb appversion`](eb3-appversion.md), [CreateApplication](https://docs.aws.amazon.com/elasticbeanstalk/latest/api/API_CreateApplication.html) \(using the `ResourceLifecycleConfig` parameter\), and [UpdateApplicationResourceLifecycle](https://docs.aws.amazon.com/elasticbeanstalk/latest/api/API_UpdateApplicationResourceLifecycle.html) for details\.
+See [eb appversion](eb3-appversion.md), [CreateApplication](https://docs.aws.amazon.com/elasticbeanstalk/latest/api/API_CreateApplication.html) \(using the `ResourceLifecycleConfig` parameter\), and [UpdateApplicationResourceLifecycle](https://docs.aws.amazon.com/elasticbeanstalk/latest/api/API_UpdateApplicationResourceLifecycle.html) for details\.

 ## Setting the Application Lifecycle Settings in the Console<a name="applications-lifecycle-console"></a>